gephi/gephi-maven-plugin/README.md

 ### mvn org.gephi:gephi-maven-plugin:run

 This command runs a version of Gephi with the plugins pre-installed.
 This only works after the plugins have been built (i.e. by running `mvn package` on the repository).

+### mvn org.gephi:gephi-maven-plugin:generate

+This command is an interactive plugin generation tool.
+It asks a few questions through the console and then generates the plugin folder structure and configuration files.

+This tool only supports single module plugins at the moment.
+However, it's easy to extend into a suite by adding additional folders.